Smoke Detectors Save Lives!

 - Press the test button at least once a month to make sure that the smoke detector is functioning properly.

-- Tenants are responsible for testing & maintaining smoke detector in their units — this includes changing the batteries.
+Tenants are responsible for testing & maintaining smoke detectors in their units — this includes changing the batteries.
 Tell your landlord right away if your smoke detector isn’t working.

 What Should I Do If The Smoke Detector Is Not Functioning?